Mid-Peninsula Highway

 The Mid-Peninsula Highway is a proposed freeway across the Niagara Peninsula in the Canadian province of Ontario.
 Although plans for a highway connecting Hamilton to Fort Erie south of the Niagara Escarpment have surfaced for decades, it was not until The Niagara Frontier International Gateway Study was published by the Ministry of Transportation of Ontario (MTO) in 1998 that serious examination and planning began.
 The study called for an alternative route to the QEW, which runs through tender fruitlands and is not capable of expansion beyond its current configuration.
-The land on which studies are being performed for this future freeway is referred to as the Mid-Peninsula Corridor or the Niagara–GTA Corrdior.
+The land on which studies are being performed for this future freeway is referred to as the Mid-Peninsula Corridor or the Niagara–GTA Corridor.

 Route description

 As proposed, the Mid-Peninsula Highway would connect Highway 403 in Hamilton with a twinned Peace Bridge in Fort Erie.
 North of Hamilton, it would curve and meet Highway 407 or Highway 401 north of Burlington.
 The entire freeway would be above the Niagara Escarpment in consideration of the wine-producing fruitlands that lie at its base; a consideration that was ignored during the construction of the QEW despite the protests of farmers.

 Connections with the southward extension of Highway 406 would be provided near Welland, as well as with the controlled-access section of Highway 6 north of Caledonia, where the freeway would pass near John C. Munro Hamilton International Airport.
-The majority of the route west of the Welland Canal would travel north of the former Highway 20.
+The majority of the route west of the Welland Canal would travel south of Highway 20.